-To understand the potential association between TCE exposure and NHL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
+To understand the potential association between TCE exposure and bladder cancer, I reviewed the expert report prepared by Dr. Goodman (2025).
 In addition, I reviewed the conclusions from several regulatory agency TCE toxicological reports.
-US EPA (2011a, 2020a), ATSDR (2019a), and IARC (2014) conclude that the epidemiologic studies suggest a causal relationship between TCE exposure and NHL.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there was "sufficient evidence for causation" for TCE and NHL, stating that the basis for its conclusion was a meta-analysis of the NHL subtypes and "mechanistic evidence that TCE causes immunosuppression which is a risk factor for NHL."
+Overall, US EPA (2011a, 2020a) concluded that there is some scientific evidence that TCE can cause bladder cancer in humans from high cumulative exposures, but also note that the available studies do not completely account for potential confounding factors, therefore, limiting the conclusions that can be drawn from these studies.
+ATSDR (2019a), NTP (2015), and IARC (2014) did not conclude that exposure to TCE is associated with increased bladder cancer risk in humans.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there was "below equipoise evidence for causation" for TCE and bladder cancer.

-Based on the available epidemiology studies and agency reviews that evaluated TCE exposure and NHL, Dr. Goodman concluded that, "Given that associations between TCE and NHL or NHL subtypes are generally weak, the methodological limitations of most epidemiology studies (particularly the high likelihood of exposure measurement error), and the changing classification of NHL over time, I conclude that the epidemiology evidence does not support a causal association between TCE exposure and NHL" (Goodman, 2025).
-Dr. Goodman also concluded that, "There is no animal evidence indicating TCE can cause lymphoma, or any proposed MoA for NHL with sufficient scientific support" (Goodman, 2025).
-In summary, Dr. Goodman's review of the epidemiology and toxicology studies that have evaluated potential associations between TCE exposure and NHL concluded that overall, "while there is some evidence for a positive association in epidemiology studies, the scientific evidence as a whole does not support a causal association between TCE and NHL" (Goodman, 2025).
+Based on the available epidemiology studies and agency reviews that evaluated TCE exposure and bladder cancer, Dr. Goodman concluded that the majority of "cohort and case-control studies did not report associations between TCE exposure overall and bladder cancer or any dose-response relationships" (Goodman, 2025).
+Dr. Goodman also concluded the animal bioassays "do not provide evidence that TCE can cause bladder cancer" (Goodman, 2025).
+In summary, Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between TCE exposure and bladder cancer concluded that overall, "scientific evidence does not support a causal association between TCE and bladder cancer" (Goodman, 2025).